Skip to main content

 CriterionWeightSignal

-Threat modeling15%Can model threats on a feature description in real time.
+Threat modeling15%Models threats on a feature description in real time.
+Knows STRIDE and applies it without prompting.

 Red flags

-CV is mostly certifications with no operational stories
+CV is mostly certifications (CEH, Security Plus, CISSP) with no operational stories or specific incidents they responded to

-Cannot describe a real incident they have worked on
+Cannot describe a real incident they personally worked on — everything is abstract or third-person

-Cannot triage a basic SIEM alert in 60 seconds
+Cannot triage a basic SIEM alert within 60 seconds under observation — theoretical knowledge without operational reflex

 Apply this rubric automatically with CVPRO